Ebay

 will continue to occur.

-05-OCT-2020: Another Multi-Buy Promotion Failure
+05-OCT-2020: Another

-Results in Confirmed Retail Fraud
+Multi-Buy Promotion Failure Results in Confirmed Retail

-On 1st October 2020 a customer ordered two neon
+On 1st October 2020 a customer ordered two

-indicators.
+neon indicators.
 It's the same story again.
-The

-customer sees a price of "Buy 2 for £2.51" and is charged
+The customer sees a price of "Buy 2 for £2.51" and is

-screenshots for now.
+continue to provide screenshots for now.

 Listing for Red Neons Item Number 114166030939 Showing